-The other day, a friend and I were talking about becoming better writers by looking at the “reading levels” of our work.
+The other day, a friend and I were talking about becoming better writers by doing a “reading level analysis” of our work.
 Scholars have formulas for automatically estimating reading level using syllables, sentence length, and other proxies for vocabulary and concept complexity.
 After the chat, just for fun, I ran a chapter from my book through the most common one, the Flesch-Kincaid index:

-I learned, to my dismay, that I’ve been writing for 8th graders.
+I learned, to my dismay, that I’ve been writing for eighth graders.

 For reference, I threw in a few other things: an academic paper about reading level indices, another paper about chess expertise, a Seth Godin blog post, the text of the Affordable Care Act, and the children’s book Goodnight Moon.

 What this shows is the approximate number of years of education one needs to be able to comprehend the text.
 Flesch-Kincaid is the most popular calculator, but some scholars argue that other indices, like Gunning-Fog and SMOG2 are better.
 For the above chart, I ran everything through the five most popular calculators, and took an average.3